Peri7at/dog-breed-photo-finder/README.md

 Visiting this URL, you should see "hello!"

 This is just a sample output.
 You will need to change this to serve the static assets. https://koajs.com/ is the best place to read up on how to do this.
+Please do this part.
+It makes it easier for us to run it locally.
+I have a feeling that most people don't read this, so if you do read this, include "apple pie" at the end of your email when submitting the project.

 ## Documentation